Posted: 07/09/2012 | July 9th, 2012

 I’ve been preparing for it so long now that it doesn’t seem like it’s really happening, but today is the day I move to Sweden.
-As you read this (as long as you read this on Monday), I’m boarding a flight to Stockholm, where I will spend the rest of the year.
+As you read this (as long as you read this on Monday), I’m boarding a flight to Stockholm, where I’ll spend the rest of the year.

 Everyone keeps asking me if I’m nervous or excited or scared to be moving there, but to be honest, today I don’t really feel anything.
-It seems like a normal day – like I’m just off to another destination.
-You’d think a big life change like this would elicit bigger emotions from me but I’ve been so busy over the last few months that I haven’t had time to really think about it.
-I was finishing my book, attending 4 conferences (speaking at two of them!), crossing the Pacific a few times, and trying to live life.
+It seems like a normal day — like I’m just off to another destination.
+You’d think a big life change like this would elicit bigger emotions from me, but I’ve been so busy over the last few months that I haven’t had time to really think about it.
+I was finishing my book, attending four conferences (speaking at two of them!), crossing the Pacific a few times, and trying to live life.
 It was why I was so burnt out.
-I overextended myself and as such Stockholm has been on the back burner of my mind.
+I overextended myself, and as such Stockholm has been on the back burner of my mind.

-But as I finally begin to think about my move all I can think about are all the things I have to do and how stressed I am about getting them done.
+But as I finally begin to think about my move, all I can think about are all the things I have to do and how stressed I am about getting them done.
 On my immediate list:

 - Find an apartment